mainmatter/mainmatter.com/training/_posts/2017-05-12-modern-javascript.md

     description: Often, when a single page app boots up, requests for remote data at various URLs will be sent out as part of the startup process.
 Occasionally, we can see multiple requests going out for the exact same resources.
-We'll build a utility that ensures that request for data that's already on its way, link together and are all resolved by the same promise.
+We'll build a utility that ensures that request for data that's already on its way are link together and resolved by the same promise.
     item_type: exercise
     start_time: '9:45'
     duration: 45